Leci37/TensorFlow-stocks-prediction-Machine-learning-RealTime/ReadMe.md

 _Note 29-December 2022_
-The improvement: _Improvements in predictive models, using multi-dimensional_ This development is complete in the stocks-prediction-multi  branch, request access without any problem.
+The improvement: _Improvements in predictive models, using multi-dimensional_ This development is completed in the _**stocks-prediction-multi_** branch, request access without any problem.

 - The development explained in this readme, takes ONE time partition, (e.g. from 9:00 to 9:15) analyzes all the technical patterns, and sends a concussion.
 - With the multidimensional development, the model analyzes TEN time partitions (e.g. from 9:00 to 12:30), with all the technical patterns of that time, a decision is made.

 The generated .csv files with name _SCALA_ are for mono-dimension and the _PLAIN_ are for multidimension , there is some mix in this branch.

 ### OBJECTIVE